 Objectives and Key Results Work

 OKR may not sound like the most exciting methodology in the world, but it works.
 Why else are companies like Slack, Netflix, Samsung, Asana, Spotify, Google, LinkedIn, Deloitte, Dropbox, Salesforce, Facebook, Intel, Gap, Amazon, and GoPro using them?
 In addition, normal small to medium enterprises use them.
 That is the beauty of OKRs, it works for any size company, it even works for individuals.

-To conclude, I wish I had a starter pack like this when I got started.
 I urge you to be patient and involve everyone in the process of setting up OKRs.
 As said by one of our customers, Henry Mason from Trendwatching: "OKRs process helps the company to envision how success looks like".

-To even improve your odds of implementing OKRs make sure you contact our customer support who are happy to give you and your team a demo of setting up your OKRs.
+And to even improve your odds of implementing OKRs make sure you contact our customer support who are happy to give you and your team a demo of setting up your OKRs.
 Plan your demo here.